Valentin-Metz/pljit/readme.md

 - Lexer (with error checking)
 - Parse tree for semantic analysis
-- Abstract Syntax Tree with dead code elimination and constant folding
+- Abstract syntax tree with dead code elimination and constant folding

 ### Usage: